Church history can be a journey through doctrinal

 Heathendom, began 10 years of ministry among the Tamil people in the Dutch colony of

-1632 - Zuni Indians murdered a group of Franciscan missionaries who had three years earlier
+1632 - The Zuni murdered a group of Franciscan missionaries who had three years earlier

-1633 - German Lutheran Church sent Peter Heyling as first Protestant missionary to
+1633 - German Lutheran Peter Heyling became the first Protestant missionary to

-Amazonia from the west.
-Though most of them were killed along the way, a few managed
+from the west.
+Though most of them were killed along the way, a few managed to arrive

 1636 - The Dominicans of Manila (the Philippines) organized a missionary expedition to

 Japan.
-They were arrested on the Okinawa islands and wwere eventually condemned to
+They were arrested on the Okinawa islands and were eventually condemned to death by

 1637 - When smallpox killed thousands of Native Americans, tribal medicine men blamed

-1638 - Official ban of Christianity in Japan with death penalty.
+1638 - Official ban of Christianity in Japan with the death penalty.
 Influential Puritan Richard

-Sibbes writes The Fountain Opened in which he said that the gospel must continue
+Sibbes wrote The Fountain Opened in which he said that the gospel must continue

 1639 - The first women to New France as missionaries -- three Ursuline Nuns -- boarded the